 Note that "domesticated" means "genetically-altered to meet human needs", not "tamed".
 Until very recently, this meant intentional or unintentional selective breeding.
 A feral housecat is domesticated, but a trained bear is not.
 Also, there are some animal species that can be somewhat successfully tamed or trained if not entirely domesticated, usually due to a combination of small size (meaning even if they do act out they generally aren't threatening to teen or adult human life), intelligence (meaning training can be successful), and/or partial breeding for those traits and friendliness to humans.
 Some good examples would be most small rodents (mice, also including rats/prairie dogs/gophers/squirrels/small moles if raised from birth by humans and trained, though their natural instincts to dig and hoard need to be accounted for), skunks (if deodorized + spayed/neutered + vaccinated against rabies and having been raised with humans from birth), and some small monkeys (in their case, if raised properly alongside humans, which means no fear-based training, raising/training much as one would a human baby/toddler), with the one larger example being some wolf-hybrid dogs (those that have docility and intelligence bred as traits).
 Of course, most of these, with the exception of small rodents like mice, require specialized training for their trainers/owners as well in how to train and care for them, so you can't just go and pet a wild skunk or let your female dog mate with a wolf at random or bring that monkey stealing oranges from the fruit stand into your home, either.

 Compare All Animals Are Dogs, which is about non-canine animals exhibiting doggy mannerisms.
+Also see Domesticated Dinosaurs for what happens when this trope is combined with Everything's Better with Dinosaurs.

 open/close all folders